Legal Information and Resources

 - Ask for referrals to programs or lawyers that may be able to help you for a sliding scale fee

-- Look for information about your issue:
+- Look for information about your issue at the links below

 - Family issues: https://www.indianalegalservices.org/node/560/family-issues-informational-brochures